Are you a homeowner who loves to do simple woodwork tasks by yourself? If yes, then I think you already know about the hand drill.

 - High-speed steel: It is the most basic one and the least expensive.
 You can use it for all general purposes and re-sharpen it.

-- High -speed steel with cobalt: It is more heat and wears resistance.
+- High-speed steel with cobalt: It is more heat and wears resistant.

 - Carbide: It is the most expensive and long-lasting one.
 Carbide drill bits provide the best heat & chip resistance.
 It works perfectly for metal drilling.